Skip to main content

 Tilt Detection

-Identifies revenge trading or emotional escalation after losses.
-The agent recognizes when a handler is increasing position sizes, shortening hold times, or ignoring setup criteria following a losing trade.
-When detected, the agent adjusts its communication: it may recommend a pause, reduce proposed position sizes, or explicitly flag the pattern.
+Revenge trading or emotional escalation after losses.
+The agent watches for increasing position sizes, shortening hold times, or setup criteria being ignored following a losing trade.
+When the pattern surfaces, the agent adjusts its communication — recommending a pause, reducing proposed position sizes, or flagging the behavior explicitly.

 FOMO Detection

-Recognizes urgency-driven entries without structural justification.
-When a handler pushes to enter a rapidly moving market without the agent identifying a valid setup, the system flags the behavior.
+Urgency-driven entries without structural justification.
+When a trader pushes to enter a rapidly moving market without the agent identifying a valid setup, the mismatch is flagged.
 The agent distinguishes between legitimate momentum trades (supported by data) and emotional chasing (driven by fear of missing out).

 Overconfidence Detection

-Flags position sizing that exceeds conviction level.
-If a handler consistently overrides the agent’s sizing recommendations upward, or concentrates risk beyond what the setup quality justifies, the system detects the pattern and adjusts its risk commentary.
+Position sizing that exceeds conviction level.
+When a trader consistently overrides sizing recommendations upward, or concentrates risk beyond what setup quality justifies, the pattern surfaces and the agent responds with more detailed risk framing on subsequent proposals.

 Anchoring Bias

-Identifies fixation on specific price levels without structural basis.
-When a handler repeatedly references a price target that isn’t supported by volume profile, liquidation clusters, or other structural data, the agent notes the anchoring and offers alternative reference points.
+Fixation on specific price levels without structural basis.
+When a trader’s reasoning repeatedly returns to a price that isn’t supported by volume profile, liquidation clusters, or other structural data, the agent flags the anchor and offers alternative reference points.

 Recency Bias

-Detects when recent outcomes are being weighted disproportionately in current decisions.
-A string of wins leading to oversized positions, or a string of losses leading to hesitation on valid setups – the agent recognizes both patterns and calibrates its communication accordingly.
+Recent outcomes weighted disproportionately in current decisions.
+A string of wins leading to oversized positions, or a string of losses leading to hesitation on valid setups — both patterns surface through the agent’s analysis.

 Why This Matters

-Most trading platforms gamify activity.
-More trades, more engagement, more revenue.
+Most trading platforms optimize for activity — more trades, more engagement.
 Engram’s psychology layer does the opposite: it actively discourages bad trades.
-This is possible because the network’s value comes from lesson quality, not trade volume.
-A handler who trades less but trades well produces more valuable lessons than one who trades constantly but poorly.
-The agent is not a cheerleader.
-It is an honest mirror.
+The network’s value compounds from lesson quality, not trade volume.
+A trader who trades less but trades well produces more valuable lessons than one who trades constantly but poorly.